-I was one of those people today, until Garden horticulturist George Cowart asked if I wanted to see something really special.
+I was one of those people until Garden horticulturist George Cowart asked me if I wanted to see something really special.
 He pointed out flowers I had walked past and never noticed in the Flagler Garden.
 These beauties were indescribably delicate, dancing in the morning sun like fairy flowers.

 I had heard of spring ephemerals before, but had never really searched for them in the Garden.
 They’re called ephemerals because their flowers and leaves do not last long; they’re designed to take advantage of early spring sunlight reaching the forest floor before a thick canopy of leaves develops overhead.
 Once George began pointing them out, I noticed ephemerals in many places.